-- ME1 Engage local ACCHO groups in the identification and delivery of initiatives that improve Aboriginal cultural safety. - ME2 Regional, sub-regional or local regional health needs assessment to develop a population health plan. - ME2 Partner with mental health and wellbeing services in the local region to implement mental health reform. - EA6 LPHUs deliver population health catchment plans reflecting statewide public health and wellbeing priorities.(BP3 measure).
-This includes supporting local priorities, where identified through population health needs assessment / Municipal Public Health and Wellbeing Planning. - EA6 LPHUs work in partnership with organisations and community to target at least two population health priorities.
+- ME1 Engage local ACCHO groups in the identification and delivery of initiatives that improve Aboriginal cultural safety. - ME1 Work with the relevant PHN and community health providers to develop integrated service models that will provide earlier care to patients and support patients following hospital discharge. - ME2 Regional, sub-regional or local regional health needs assessment to develop a population health plan. - ME2 Partner with mental health and wellbeing services in the local region to implement mental health reform. - EA6 Deliver population health catchment plans reflecting statewide public health and wellbeing priorities.(BP3 measure).
+This includes supporting local priorities, where identified through population health needs assessment / Municipal Public Health and Wellbeing Planning. - EA6 Work in partnership with organisations and the community to target at least two population health priorities.
 The priorities and indicators are to be agreed with the Department of Health.
-Wherever possible LPHUs draw on existing evidence-informed programs and services. - EA7 LPHUs manage and deliver local public health responses to integrated notifiable conditions-including COVID-19-within their catchment. - EA7 LPHUs receive notifications for integrated notifiable conditions in their catchment.
+Wherever possible LPHUs draw on existing evidence-informed programs and services. - EA7 Manage and deliver local public health responses to integrated notifiable conditions-including COVID-19 within their catchment.